ptrckqn/shadibeshai-website/src/pages/lab.md

         exploring barriers to mental health service use and group therapy.
 When not in the lab, she enjoys roller skating and scrapbooking
       image: /uploads/nicole-delrosario.jpg
+    - title: Saba Salimuddin
+      sub: Master's Student (Clinical Psychology)
+      image: /uploads/photo.jpeg
+      body: Saba graduated from Heriot-Watt University in Dubai with a B.Sc.
+(Hons) in Psychology with Management, and will be starting her first year as master’s student in the Clinical Psychology program.
+Her research interests include the implications of culture on the mental health and help-seeking behaviours of minority groups.
+She hopes to use this research towards the development of more inclusive practices in clinical psychology.
 alumni:
   title: Lab Alumni
   bio: